Don’t you hate all the preamble before online recipes? Me too! So let’s get right to the home canning guide!

-For the canning process, I suggest buying a Granite Ware 8-piece canning set, or piecing together a similar set.
-It has all the tools I need and boasts that it will “last a lifetime.”
-I’ll let you know how that ends up…
+- Home canning equipment, like this Granite Ware 8-piece canning set.
+It has all the necessary tools and boasts that it will “last a lifetime.”
+I’ll let you know how that ends up in about 50 years.

-Start by gathering ingredients from your garden or grocery store, choosing organic when possible.
-I like to over-buy because frankly, as shown above, I’m terrible at judging how much produce I have on hand and I’d rather not make a second trip to the grocery store.
+- Ingredients based on a recipe of your choosing.
+Opt for organic and homegrown when possible.
+I like to over-buy because frankly I’m terrible at judging how much produce I have on hand and I’d rather not make a second trip to the grocery store for things like vinegar, sugar and canning salt.

-With ingredients in hand, fill the canner about a quarter full with water and turn that on high heat.
+With ingredients in hand, fill the canner about a quarter full with water and put on high heat.
 The canner holds about 21 quarts of water, which takes a long time to get boiling.
-I find boiling smaller batches of water in a separate saucepan and adding those into the canner is much quicker.
+I find boiling smaller batches of water in a separate saucepan and adding those into the canner speeds up the process.
 The canner will need to be about 3/4 full with boiling water to process the jars.

 Quick Tip: Use one of these small batches of boiling water to sterilize your rings and lids.